reshisachan/Agri-robot-vision/README.md

 # Agri-robot-vision

-Step-1
+GuideLine- How i setup image recognistion

-Install all libraries and dependencies
+Step-1  :
-On terminal run -  Pip install ultralytics
+Install Yolo Library  Pip install ultralytics  ( This will take around 3-4 hours based on internet speed - Be patient )